astronomersiva/Paatu-Dabba/README.md

 # Paatu Dabba
 ### Spend more time listening.

 Paatu Dabba(பாட்டு டப்பா ) is Tamil for 'Song Box'.
-It aims to reduce time spent on copying songs between a group of people.
+It aims to reduce the time spent on copying songs among a group of people.

 The application has three parts: